dfki-ric/hand_embodiment/README.md

 ## Idea

-The general idea of this software package is to use the MANO hand model of the mocap library to represent human hand configurations and then transfer the state of the MANO model to robotic hands.
+The general idea of this software package is to use the MANO hand model to represent human hand configurations and then transfer the state of the MANO model to robotic hands.
 This allows us to quickly change the motion capture approach because we have an independent representation of the hand's state.
-Furthermore, we can easily change the target system because we just need to implement the mapping from MANO to the target hand.
+Furthermore, we can easily change the target system because we just need to configure the mapping from MANO to the target hand.

 The currently implemented motion capture approaches are:
 * marker-based motion capture with the Qualisys system